 Always use JPasswordFiled or similar control like input type=password in html forms for asking password

 from user to avoid risk of anyone seeing it while entering or to prevent from any peeping tom.

 Exceptions are real risk since sometime they print data associated with Error like FileNotFoundException may print name of file if not found, In order to tackle this issues always cache primitive Exception and sanitize it before re throwing it or delegating it for further processing especially while writing code which requires stringent security.

 That's all on best practices of dealing password in Java application.
 In my opinion these are just tip of iceberg in most of enterprise application standards are even more stringent and a proprietary guideline to deal with passwords may exist.
 I still see value of these common points because it help to mitigate risk associated with sensitive data.
 Please let us know what best practices you are following while working with passwords in Java or J2EE application.

 If you are new here you may like to check these older Java posts

-P.S - If you like to learn from book, then Pro Spring Security by Carlo Scarioni is a good starting point.
+P.S - If you like to learn from books, then these spring security books are a good starting point.
 The content is not advanced enough for senior developers but for junior and intermediate programmer, it's a great book.